AT A GLANCE

-Polyolefin (TPO) single ply membranes were created in the early 1990’s are constructed from ethylene propylene rubber.
-They are designed to combine the durability of EPDM Rubber with the proven performance of heat welded seams.
-TPO Roof systems continue to grow in popularity in the United States.
+TPO roof systems are becoming a more popular choice for businesses in North Carolina.
+These single ply membranes — constructed from ethylene propylene rubber — are designed to combine the durability of EPDM rubber with the proven performance of heat welded seams.